Click here for the brochure with the complete grid of Thursday-Saturday Workshops

 No one wants to hear about you and your book after the third week of your book's release, so how do you market your book without talking about your book?
 Come learn the proven strategy that turns marketing into ministry AND that sells books.

-3G – Living in the Midst of a Culture of Death
+3G – Speaking Life to a Culture of Death

 4A – The Imposter Phenomenon